 This holiday is suitable for all able-bodied, reasonably fit visitors.
 In other cases, e.g. if you have a disability or other special requirements, please call us.

 In the Santiago area expect a Mediterranean type climate.
 In February temperatures range between 28°C and 35°C and there’s a good deal of sunshine.

 The Atacama Desert is hot (18-30°C) though temperatures fall substantially at night when it is clear and mornings are chilly.
-In February the region can be susceptible to heavy rains coming from the Bolivian Andes.
+In Jan-Mar the region can be susceptible to heavy rains coming from the Bolivian Andes.